 THE 1850’S COTTAGE IS WEATHER BOARDED IN THE TRADITIONAL KENT STYLE AND HAS A NEW ENGLAND FEEL

-Now with four children aged 18, 17, 14 and seven, a Great Dane – the brilliantly named Mouse – and two Tonkinese cats, Atlanta and Dave’s home is “a whirlwind – a lovely, bubbly melting pot” she says affectionately.
+Now with four children, a Great Dane – the brilliantly named Mouse – and two Tonkinese cats, Atlanta and Dave’s home is “a whirlwind – a lovely, bubbly melting pot” she says affectionately.
 “I think much in the same way as when Dave and I met we influenced each other, I think the move down to this part of the world has massively influenced our style.
 I’m a great believer that all these things combine.”

 Having started her interiors styling career at Homes & Gardens, Atlanta met her husband in the mid-nineties at the 100% Design show how when it was at the Chelsea Barracks where Dave was exhibiting some of his designs.
 “Creativity is what our relationship is based on, it’s what attracted us to each other in the first place.
 It’s just what and who we are – we design everything together and it’s wonderful.”